Angiecore/Election_Analysis/README.md

 As for the counties, Denver got the most votes, a total votes of 306,055, which represent the 82.8%.
 Then Jefferson got a total of 38,855 votes an 10.5%.
 Finally, Arapahoe county got 24,801 votes, a 10.5%.

 The script can be modified in order to be used for any election.
+If the data has other filters, the script can be modified to include the new filters.
+For example, we could modify the code in order to know what candidate was most popular in each county.